-Any gaming operator is aware of bots, but detecting them is much more complex.
-Betting bots are designed to mimic human behavior, and artificial intelligence (AI) makes this goal even easier.
+Any gaming operator knows bots, but detecting them is much more complex.
+Betting bots are designed to mimic human behavior, and artificial intelligence (AI) makes this goal even more accessible.
 Gaming websites must implement advanced methods to fight against bots, prevent revenue loss from arbitrage, and address user frustrations.

-First, let's define a few common terms used when discussing betting bots:
+First, let's define a few standard terms used when discussing betting bots:

-- Arbitrage bettors seek out differences in odds between bookmakers in order to make a profit by placing bets with each.
+• Arbitrage bettors seek out differences in odds between bookmakers to make a profit by placing bets with each.

-- Bookmakers are companies that offer betting services on competitive events, allowing customers to place wagers on the outcome of games.
+• Bookmakers offer betting services on competitive events, allowing customers to place wagers on the outcome of games.

-- Betting exchanges, on the other hand, operate more like a financial market where customers can both back and lay bets.
+• On the other hand, betting exchanges operate more like a financial market where customers can both back and lay bets.
 Their main aim is to match willing buyers and sellers together so that they can place bets without having to go through bookmakers.

-Arbers often take advantage of bookmakers and betting exchanges by taking positions on both sides of the same bet with different bookmakers or exchanges and collecting their winnings regardless of which result occurs.
+Arbers often take advantage of bookmakers and betting exchanges by taking positions on both sides of the same bet with different bookmakers or exchanges and collecting their winnings regardless of the result.

-To identify suitable bets, betting bots are programmed to scrape gaming and gambling sites in order to find new opportunities before the odds change.
-This can put a massive strain on gaming and betting web servers as betting bots try to access various information simultaneously.
+To identify suitable bets, betting bots are programmed to scrape gaming and gambling sites to find new opportunities before the odds change, putting a massive strain on gaming and betting web servers as betting bots try to access various information simultaneously.

 What is a betting bot?